kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-For both the default backoff curve and the per-node, no coordination must be done between the control plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.
+For the default backoff curve, no coordination must be done between the control plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.
 An n-3 kube-proxy, n-1 kube-controller-manager, or n-1 kube-scheduler without this feature available is